Department of Health and Rehabilitation Sciences

 Application and evaluation of qualitative studies in occupational therapy practice with a focus on skills, techniques, and knowledge necessary to independently engage in this methodology.
 Review IRB process and ethical considerations.
 Dissemination of topics presented after conclusion of study completed in course.
 This course is part of the OTD program.
 Acceptance and good standing in the OTD program is required to register.
 This course is offered once yearly.
 This course meets general education requirements for the OTD program.
 Successful completion must occur prior to progression to next semester.
 Prerequisite: Successfully passing all prior courses required by the cohort.

-Focus on specialty areas in occupational therapy practice which may include: brain injury, CVA, spinal cord injury, equine therapy, school based, early intervention, work hardening, ergonomics, hands, ortho, telehealth and virtual environments.
+Introduction to specialty areas in occupational therapy practice.
+Deeper discovery and discussions in professional reasoning, client interventions and outcomes.
 This course is part of the OTD program.
 Acceptance and good standing in the OTD program is required to register.
 This course is offered once yearly.
 This course meets general education requirements for the OTD program.
 Successful completion must occur prior to progression to next semester.
 Prerequisite: Successfully passing all prior courses required by the cohort.

 OTHS 6232.
 Evidence Based Practice and Scholarship 3: Quantitative Studies.
 2 Credit Hours (Lecture: 2 Hours, Lab: 0 Hours).